whimbree/dependheal/README.md

 ## Setup
 Dependheal will listen to the docker daemon to know when a container starts or stops.
-Containers must have the `dependheal.enable=true` label for dependheal to listen for them.
+Containers must have the `dependheal.enable=true` label for Dependheal to listen for them.
+Alternatively, Dependheal will listen to all containers if the environment variable `DEPENDHEAL_ENABLE_ALL=true`.

-Any container with the `dependheal.parent=parent_name` label will be restarted automatically if the `parent_name` container restarts.
+Any container with the `dependheal.parent=<parent_name>` label will be restarted automatically if the `<parent_name>` container restarts.

+If the `dependheal.wait_for_parent_healthy=true` label is set, the container will be restarted once the parent container's healthcheck passes.
+Otherwise Dependheal will immediately restart it.

+Dependheal will also automatically restart containers that have failing healthchecks.
+To add a timeout between a container going unhealthy and Dependheal restarting it, add this label `dependheal.timeout=<timeout>` where `<timeout>` is either an integer or a floating point number.
+Otherwise Dependheal will immediately restart it.

 ## Usage
 Run `go mod download` to download dependencies.